wangqingshui531/learngit/readme.txt

-Git is a distributed version control system.
+Git is a new distributed version control system.
-Git is free software
+Git a free software